ritual-net/infernet-monorepo/infernet_services/services/tgi_client_inference_service/README.md

 ### Web2 Request

-**Please note**: the examples below assume that you have an infernet node running locally on port 4000.
+**Please note**: the examples below assume that you have an Infernet Node running locally on port `4000`.

 === "Python"